-Option A2 technique which involves cutting the arch free from its abutments and wing walls so it can be jacked skywards to enlarge the space below it.
-This was discounted based on cost, amount of time required and the apparent
+Option B2 technique which involves cutting the arch free from its abutments and wing walls so it can be jacked skywards to enlarge the space below it.
+This was discounted based on high un-specified costs, amount of time required.

-Option B/C, which would involve lowering the line and/or repositioning the track to the centre while retaining the listed structure, was dismissed due to estimated costs and timing considerations.
+Option C/D, which would involve lowering the line and/or repositioning the track to the centre while retaining the listed structure, was dismissed due to estimated costs and timing considerations.

-Additionally, there is no mention of the feasibility of temporarily diverting the Leeds to Selby line to accommodate the longer works associated with Option B/C.
+Additionally, there is no mention of the feasibility of temporarily diverting the Leeds to Selby line to accommodate the longer works associated with option C/D.